-Clint is an avid outdoorsman, successful professional and devoted family man.
+Clint is an avid outdoorsman, successful professional and devoted son and husband.
 In short, he's typically prepared for any circumstance.
 It's why he put all-weather Nokian WR G4 SUV tires on his Toyota 4Runner, even though his native Tennessee doesn't experience frequent wintry conditions.
 Unlike all-season products, all-weather tires have the Three-Peak Mountain Snowflake certification that indicates they're suitable for use in wintry road conditions, but they are still built for year-round driving.

-This week, Clint was glad to be prepared.
+This winter, Clint was glad to be prepared.

 A massive snow and ice storm crippled the southern United States while he and his wife were enjoying a mountain getaway in North Carolina.
 While traffic in the region halted, life did not -- Clint had to get home and return to work.

 "There were multiple people telling me I was not gonna make it back and to figure out if we could stay in North Carolina for a few more days," Clint said.
 "We were looking at the forecast and I told my wife, 'We don't have an option.
 We have to get home or we're stuck somewhere else for a week or more.'"